divaymohan/systems-design-tuts/Protocols/Definition.md

 5. If destination system didn't reply than may be the message is lost somewhere is the possibility.
 But if destination system didn't reply after many tries that means destination system is down.

-So in conclusion of this anology we can say:

-`A protocol defines the format and the order of messages exchanged between two or more communicating entities, as well as the actions taken on the transmission and/or receipt of a message`

-In the next section we will discuss different types of protocols.